blues/app-accelerators/74-returnable-container-tote-pool-tracker/README.md

 **What you'll have when you're done:** a bench/POC Notecarrier CX prototype that validates the concept end-to-end — the assembly wakes itself on motion, delivers a triangulated-location event to Notehub within a session-establishment window after the motion threshold is crossed (typically 15–60 s depending on network conditions and bucket settings), then returns to deep sleep until the next motion event or daily timer fires.
 No external sensors.
 No site networking.
 Operators tune heartbeat interval and motion sensitivity from Notehub without re-flashing.
 The LiPo power path makes this build appropriate for bench validation and limited field trials (12–24 months per charge cycle); a multi-year production deployment requires the custom carrier and Li-SOCl₂ primary-cell stack described in [§9](#9-limitations-and-next-steps).

+## Quickest Path to First Event

+1. Clone this repo and open `/firmware/tote_pool_tracker.ino` in Arduino IDE.
+2. Replace the empty `#define PRODUCT_UID ""` with your Notehub project's ProductUID.
+3. Install the **Arduino Core for STM32** and **Blues Wireless Notecard** library (see [§6.1](#61-installing-and-flashing)).
+4. Select board **Generic STM32L4 series → Cygnet** under **Tools → Board**.
+5. Click **Upload**.
+The Notecarrier CX's ST-Link interface appears as a USB device — no external programmer needed.
+6. Power the assembly (USB or battery).
+On first cellular connect, the device auto-associates with your Notehub project.
+Within 1–2 minutes it appears in the **Devices** tab.
+7. Tap or shake the assembly firmly for 3–4 seconds.
+A `tote_event.qo` with `"event":"departed"` should arrive in Notehub within ~30 seconds.
+Set it down; after 30 s of stillness, a `"event":"arrived"` follows.

+Detailed assembly, firmware, and Notehub configuration follow in the sections below.

 ## 1. Project Overview

 **The problem.** Reusable containers are the circulatory system of supply chains — plastic totes move produce from farm to distribution center, pressurized cylinders ferry gases between filling plants and customer sites, stainless kegs make the brewery-to-bar loop thousands of times before retirement.
 The economics only work when the containers keep circulating.
 But they leak out of their pools constantly: left on a loading dock past their pickup window, mislaid in a back corner of a customer warehouse, loaded onto the wrong carrier, or simply forgotten at a rail interchange for six months.
 Industry estimates peg pool shrinkage at anywhere from 5% to 20% annually per container type — a quiet, diffuse cost that rarely generates a single dramatic incident but steadily erodes the pool's working capacity and replacement budget.